cinsk/joplin-mode/README.md

 For query format, see [Joplin Search Syntax](https://discourse.joplinapp.org/t/search-syntax-documentation/9110).

+You can mark(select) multiple notes, then do certain operations in bulk.
+For example, moving one or more notes to another folder(notebook).

+- `m`: mark current note
+- `u`: unmark current note
+- `U`: unmark all notes
+- `t`: toggle marks
+- `% m`: mark notes that matches with regular expression

+- `d`: flag current note for deletion
+- `% d`: flag notes that matches with regular expression

+- `M`: move marked notes to specific notebook
+- `x`: delete all flagged notes

+You can sort the list of notes in the search buffer:

+- `S t`: sort by note title
+- `S u`: sort by updated time of the note
+- `S c`: sort by created time of the note

 ### `joplin-note-mode`: Joplin Note buffer

 There are two types of note buffer in `joplin-mode`: